The following people were associated with the Evans Funeral Home and we would like to recognize them with this page of dedication.

 Sept.
 28, 1946 - April 8, 2019

 In 2019, we lost a very valuable asset and family member of the Evans family.
-Michael Raines, who was the husband of Judy Evans Raines, had, for many years, filled in when needed at the funeral home, even while working his full-time job.
+Michael Raines, who was the husband of Judy Evans Raines, for many years, had filled in when needed at the funeral home, even while working his full-time job.

-Michael was retired from Lucent Technologies, a 1964 graduate of Hurricane High School, a veteran of the U.S. Navy serving during the Vietnam Conflict, and was a member of the VFW and Communication Workers of America.
+Michael was retired from Lucent Technologies, a 1964 graduate of Hurricane High School, a veteran of the U.S. Navy serving during the Vietnam Conflict, and he was a member of the VFW and Communication Workers of America.

 Mike's wit, intelligence, and love for his family and country will be remembered by the staff and family.